Quantum state transfer in a XX chain with impurities: Discussion

 There is not, to our knowledge, a simple quantity that allows to relate, in a direct way, localization and entanglement.
 This subject will be object of further investigation.

-\acknowledgments We would like to acknowledge SECYT-UNC 05/B337, CONICET PIP 112-200801-01741, and FONCyT Grant N$^{o}$ PICT-2005 33305 (Argentina) for partial financial support of this work.
-We thank B. Franzoni and G. A. Alvarez for helpful discussions and critical reading of the manuscript.
+\ack We would like to acknowledge SECYT-UNC 05/B337, CONICET PIP 112-200801-01741, and FONCyT Grant N$^{o}$ PICT-2005 33305 (Argentina) for partial financial support of this work.
+We thank B. Franzoni and G. A. Alvarez for helpful discussions and critical reading of the manuscript.We thank Dr T Apollaro that very recently brought our attention to reference \cite{Banchi2010} which deals with the subject addressed in this work.